fordsfords/crepl/README.md

 ## Commands

+All commands start with exclamation point ("!").
+Any that doesn't start with explanation point is treated as a line of code to be executed.

-- `!help` - Show available commands
+- `!help` - Show available commands.
-- `!list` - Show all accumulated code
-- `!new` - Clear all accumulated code and start fresh
 - `!errs` - Show compilation/runtime errors from last attempt.
-Note that lines numbers refer to the "crepl_temp.c" file.
+Note that line numbers refer to the 'crepl_temp.c' file.
+- `!new` - Clear all accumulated code and start fresh.
+- `!list` - Show all accumulated code.
-- `!vi` - Edit accumulated code in vi
+- `!vi` - Edit accumulated code in vi.
+- `!source filename` - read input from filename.
+- `!sh` - start an interactive sub-shell.
+Exit shell to return to crepl.
 - `!quit` - Exit the REPL

 ## Practical Examples